erickmp07/heimdall/README.md

 - When running the YOLO Proof Of Concept or the Face ID project, the TensorFlow may not find "cusolver64_10.dll".
 To solve this, rename the "cusolver64_11.dll" in the CUDA bin folder to "cusolver64_10.dll".

 - If your cam is being used by another task, an exception will be raised while the OpenCV tries to establish a connection with your cam.
-If possile, end the task that is using the cam and try again.
+If possible, end the task that is using the cam and try again.

 - If you have more than one cam, the script may not find the correct cam while running.
 To solve this, change the value of the `VIDEO_INDEX` constant and try again.